Biomedical Term Service Help

 Ontology Tree

-A large portion of the terms loaded into the databases are ontology terms.
-They come in a "tree" like structure, where a term may have children -- more detailed, specific terms -- and one or more parents -- more general, broader terms.
-This structure is used to represent the relationships between terms, and to facilitate the expansion and traversal of terms.
-The fact that a term may have more than one parent makes it a Directed Acyclic Graph (DAG) rather than a strict tree.
-Below is an example of the Human Phenotype Ontology (HPO) tree structure:
+A large portion of the terms loaded into the databases are ontology terms, which are organised in a tree-like structure.
+In this structure, a term may have children (more detailed, specific terms) and one or more parents (more general, broader terms).
+This hierarchical arrangement represents the relationships between terms and allows for the expansion and traversal of terms.
+Because a term can have multiple parents, the structure forms a Directed Acyclic Graph (DAG) rather than a strict tree.
+Below is an example of the HPO tree structure:

 HPO Ontology Structure